pluralsight/guides/draft/devops/how-to-pull-a-list-of-users-from-office-365-into-a-csv/article.md

 You are now setup as an administrator and ready to use Office 365 PowerShell commands.
 As a note, you will notice that there is not an installation for Exchange Online PowerShell cmdlets.
 Connecting to Exchange Online is completed using the New-PSSession and Import-PSSession commands instead.

 ## Connect to Office 365 using PowerShell
 To run the needed PowerShell commands, for ease and convenience you will use the PowerShell ISE tool found within Windows.
-To launch this, if you are using Windows 8 and higher then you can simply press the start menu and type “PowerShell ISE” and launch it from there.
-Once it is found, right click and choose “Run as administrator”.
+To launch this, if you are using Windows 8 and higher then you can simply press the start menu and type “**PowerShell ISE**” and launch it from there.
+Once it is found, right click and choose “**Run as administrator**”.

 ![alt text](https://github.com/helloitsliam/assets/blob/master/images/pl-1/9095f91-e635-4c48-894e-8251657e2860.png "")

 Once the PowerShell ISE loads, you can then run commands within the top half, and see the execution and results in the bottom half.
-If the top section is not visible, click the “Script” link and it will split the screen into two sections.
+If the top section is not visible, click the “**Script**” link and it will split the screen into two sections.

 ![alt text](https://github.com/helloitsliam/assets/blob/master/images/pl-1/ca751d7a-1913-4f2e-a30d-0da2401c147c.png "")